EnzymeAD/Enzyme.jl/docs/src/dev_docs.md

 This should correspond to the path in the LocalPreferences.toml you just generated.

 Note that your system can have only one custom built Enzyme\_jll at a time.
-If you build one version for one version of Enzyme or Julia and later build a new verison of Enzyme, it remove the old build.
+If you build one version for one version of Enzyme or Julia and later build a new version of Enzyme, it removes the old build.

 Note that Julia versions are tightly coupled and you cannot use an Enzyme\_jll built for one version of Julia for another version of Julia.